My Favorite TV Shows My Favorite TV Shows

 My Television Hall of Fame

-Television, like a good cup of coffee or an unexpected nap, has a way of hitting just right when you least expect it.
-Some shows weave themselves into the fabric of your soul, making you cry over characters who don’t exist, while others simply make you laugh until you forget what you were sad about in the first place.
+Good television has a way of sneaking up on you.
+Some shows weave themselves into the fabric of your heart, making you cry over characters who don’t exist, while others simply make you laugh until you feel a little better about what might have you down.
 And then there are those that arrive at just the right moment—so perfectly timed that you’re convinced the writers somehow knew exactly what you needed.

 This list?
 It’s a collection of all those moments.
-Some made me reflect, others made me cackle, but every single one is here because, for one reason or another, it’s unforgettable.
+Some made me think, others made me laugh, but every single one is here because, for one reason or another, it’s unforgettable.

 Sitcoms / Network